sass/sass/spec/statement.md

 `Current` is the [current indentation level] for a document.
-After consuming an `IndentSame` or `IndentMore` production, the [current indentation level] is set to the number of [IndentCharacter]s found.
+After consuming an `IndentSame` or `IndentMore` production, the [current indentation level] is set to the number of IndentCharacters found.

 [current indentation level]: #current-indentation-level